luiscoco/AWS_Review_Session1/README.md

 The content is sent to the user and stored (cached) in the Edge Location for future requests.

-## 3. Regional Edge Caches: Regional edge caches for less popular content
+## 3. Regional Edge Caches

+Regional edge caches for less popular content

 Content not popular enough to store in a POPs (Point Of Presence) will be stored in a regional cache to get more content closer to users